broadinstitute/puppet-stackdriver-agent/README.md

 ## Usage

-This module requires a Stackdriver account.
-Free trial accounts are available at their [website](http://www.stackdriver.com/signup).
+This module requires a Stackdriver API key.
+Stackdriver is now a part of [Google](https://www.google.com), so more information can be found at https://cloud.google.com/monitoring/.

 ### Base Agent